-The trail of clouds that billow from an airplane streaking across the sky can be mesmerizing for children and adults alike.
-Jet engine traffic has become so common that it's not unusual to see several lingering streaks in the afternoon.
-And though many consider the streaks beautiful against a bright blue sky, others are alarmed about them.
-Concerns range from the idea that these streaks could exacerbate global warming to more elaborate theories that the government has secretly been dumping harmful substances on the land.
+The trail of clouds billowing from an airplane streaking across the sky can be mesmerizing for children and adults alike.
+Jet engine traffic has become so common that it's not unusual to see several lingering streaks in the afternoon skies.
+And though many think these cloudy bands are beautiful against a bright blue sky, others are alarmed by their mere existence.